Jean-Luc Ponty is one of the most respected violinists in any genre

-As it turns out, he is also a humble spirit, and generous with his knowledge, experience, and time.
+As it turns out, he is also a humble spirit, generous with his knowledge, his experience, and his time.

-There are few greater privileges than to learn about an art form directly from one of its greatest living exponents.
+There are few greater privileges than learning about an art form directly from one of its greatest living exponents.

-Jean Luc Ponty’s interview provides clear insights regarding how to balance creative improvisation, composition, & contemporary styles within a classical training.
+Jean Luc Ponty tells how to balance creative improvisation, composition, and contemporary styles within a classical training.

 If you are a string player who would like to further your training in these areas, consider:

-2:17- Jean Luc Ponty’s early development in jazz, and how he started playing the music on violin
+2:17- Jean Luc Ponty’s early development in jazz, and how he started playing violin

 6:53- His first experiences with modern jazz and influences from different instrumentalists